 How to Make Quick Pickled Vegetables

-This isn’t a component of a classic Banh Mi sandwich, but short ribs work beautifully here!
+This isn’t a component of a classic Banh Mi sandwich (typically pork is used), but short ribs work beautifully here!
 The meat is tender and juicy and it basically cooks itself in the Instant Pot.

 What Are Short Ribs?

-Short ribs come from the brisket, chuck, plate, or rib area of beef cattle.
-This cut includes part of the rib bone, and there are two main types of cuts: flanken and English.
 Flanken style short ribs are thinly cut across the bone into approximately 1/2-inch thick slices and each piece contains a few pieces of bone.
 English style short ribs are cut parallel to the bone so that a thick piece of meat rests on the bone; this style of short ribs are usually 2 to 6 inches long.
-(Read more about short ribs on The Kitchn and Wikipedia.)

 How to Cook Short Ribs: What’s the Best Way to Cook Short Ribs?